 - 1 tablespoon freshly grated ginger

 - 1 ½ teaspoon unrefined salt

 - 1 (14.5 ounces) can crushed tomatoes with juice

 - 1 cup red lentils, rinsed

-- 2 cups squash or sweet potatoes, peeled and diced
+- 2 cups sweet potatoes, peeled and diced

-- In a large pot, heat coconut oil or ghee over medium heat.
+- In a large pot, heat coconut oil over medium heat.

 - Add onions, garlic and ginger, stir, and let cook for 2-3 minutes or until onions are soft and fragrant.

-- Add tomatoes, lentils, squash, and water or broth.
-Bring to a boil, reduce heat to a simmer, cover, and let cook for about 40 minutes or until lentils are cooked.
+- Add tomatoes, lentils, sweet potatoes and water.
+Bring to a boil, reduce heat to low, cover, and cook for about 30 minutes or until lentils and sweet potatoes are cooked.

 - Turn off heat, stir in spinach or kale, coconut milk and lime juice.
 Cover and let cook a few minutes more until spinach are cooked.